 Here’s the standard 5-step lifecycle of most APIs:

-Before actually building and implementing the API, every enterprise needs to take a close look at their business structure and identify key capabilities they would like their API to have.
-The resulting roadmap should include mockups and visual rendering of the API’s final intended design.
+Before actually building and implementing the API, every enterprise needs to take a close look at their business structure and identify key business capabilities they would like their API to have.
+The resulting roadmap should include mockups and visual rendering of the API design.

 It’s the enterprise’s responsibility to have a robust testing system in place to make sure that their API product is performing exactly the way it’s designed and intended to.
 Any functional issues during use could damage credibility in the eyes of end-users.